coder7475/github-actions/README.md

   - Run a **script** defined by the user.
   - Run an **action**, which is a reusable extension to simplify the workflow.

+### Events

+- An event is a specific activity in a repository that triggers a workflow run.

+- Examples include creating a pull request, opening an issue, or pushing a commit.
+Workflows can also be triggered on a schedule, via a REST API, or manually.

+### Jobs

+- A job is a set of steps in a workflow executed on the same runner.

+  - Each step can either be a shell script or an action.

+  - Steps are executed sequentially and can share data between them since they run on the same runner.

+- Jobs can be configured to run independently or have dependencies on other jobs.
+By default, jobs run in parallel unless a dependency is specified.

+- For example, multiple build jobs can run in parallel, and a packaging job can depend on their successful completion.

+### Actions

+- An action is a reusable application for the GitHub Actions platform that performs complex but repetitive tasks.

+- Actions help reduce repetitive code in workflows, such as setting up the build environment or authentication.

+- You can create custom actions or use actions available in the GitHub Marketplace.

+### Runners

+- A runner is a server that executes workflows when triggered.

+- Each runner runs a single job at a time.

+- GitHub provides runners for Ubuntu Linux, Microsoft Windows, and macOS, each running on a newly provisioned virtual machine.

+- GitHub also offers larger runners for more demanding workloads.

+- Alternatively, you can host your own runners for custom operating systems or specific hardware needs.

 ## References

 - [GitHub Docs](https://docs.github.com/en/actions/about-github-actions/understanding-github-actions)